The Prophet Jonah

 Jonah is a Hebrew prophet to whom God spoke, saying: “Go to the great city of Nineveh and preach against it, because its wickedness has come up before me.”
 (Jonah 1:2) However, he did not follow the order of God and instead embarked for Tarshish.
 He then found himself in the middle of a violent storm, then in the belly of a great fish, where he repents his rebellion toward God.
 He then took the road to Nineveh.
 In the belly of this fish, in chapter 2, Jonah composes a very beautiful praise to the Lord.

-Jonas and Nineveh
+Jonah and Nineveh

-Arriving in Nineveh, Jonas announces to the people that the city will be destroyed in 40 days.
+Arriving in Nineveh, Jonah announces to the people that the city will be destroyed in 40 days.
 Immediately, the king commanded the people: “By the decree of the king and his nobles: Do not let people or animals, herds or flocks, taste anything; do not let them eat or drink.
 But let people and animals be covered with sackcloth.
 Let everyone call urgently on God.
 Let them give up their evil ways and their violence.”
 (Jonah 3: 7-8) The message of Jonah therefore bore fruit and God forgave the people.
 At the end of the book, we are presented with a discussion between God and Jonah.
 We see in this chapter 4, Jonah is angry with God for sparing Nineveh, but God answers him by showing him what His mercy is.

 5 Bible Passages from the Book of Jonah